Skip advert

 Advertisement

-One particular complaint thrown at the second-generation Qashqai was that it didn’t offer much in the way of driving enjoyment.
+One particular complaint of the second-generation Nissan Qashqai was that it didn’t offer much in the way of driving enjoyment.
 Nissan responded by engineering in a host of dynamic tweaks for the Mk3 model, including a 60kg weight saving and a basic structure stiffened by 48 per cent.
 While these tweaks and a reworking of the steering system did improve the driving experience, the Qashqai still isn’t one of the more enjoyable cars to drive in the class.
 However, it is comfortable and refined on the road, and that will matter more to customers.

 Advertisement - Article continues below